Do you ever wonder – is reboot and restart the same?

 Rebooting your phone consumes less power and is faster, while turning your phone off/on via restart will make your phone run much faster and fix a great deal of issues.
 But then again, most of the time, the results of the two options are almost the same.
 It is just that there are some differences in the processes between the two options.
 You can choose to reboot or restart according to your own needs and preferences.

-We hope that the above-mentioned main differences between restarting your phone and rebooting your phone will be of help to you.
+We hope that out explanation of the differences between restarting your phone and rebooting your phone will be of help to you.
+Now you know what is the difference between reboot and restart on a phone.